This Chocolate Bundt Cake is moist, chocolaty and perfectly fudge-y! A pretty bundt pan makes this cake look so fancy, but it’s so easy!

-Prep your Bundt pan by spraying the inside of the pan with a baking spray containing flour (you can find this spray in the baking aisle at your grocery store).
+- Prep a Bundt pan by spraying the inside of the pan with a baking spray containing flour (you can find this spray in the baking aisle at your grocery store).
 This step is so important if you want your cake to slide out of the pan.
 Set aside.

-In a mixing bowl, sift together the flour, sugar, cocoa, baking soda, baking powder and salt.
+- In a large mixing bowl sift together the flour, sugar, cocoa, baking soda, baking powder and salt.

-In a separate bowl, whisk together the yogourt, milk, eggs, vanilla, coffee and vegetable oil.
+- In a separate bowl, whisk together the yogurt, milk, eggs, vanilla, coffee and vegetable oil.

-Add the egg mixture to dry ingredients, and mix on medium speed for about 2 minutes.
+- Add the yogurt mixture to the dry ingredients, then use an electric mixer on medium speed to mix for about 2 minutes.

-Pour your batter into your prepped Bundt pan.
+- Pour the cake batter into the prepped Bundt pan.
 Gently tap the pan on the countertop to remove air bubbles.

-When done, let your pan cool on a wire rack for about 15 - 20 minutes before removing the cake.
+- When done, let the cake cool in the pan on a wire rack for about 15 – 20 minutes before removing the cake.

 Have a delicious day!